 For children where behavioural difficulties interrupt their learning or social and emotional development we work closely with parents to explore any possible underlying reasons for this.
 We may look at challenges they have faced in the past or are currently facing, or whether there are additional needs as yet unexplored.
 These may be communication needs (including speech and language difficulties or autism for example) or undiagnosed learning difficulties which may be impacting on behaviour.

-For emotional and mental health difficulties we have a variety of support available from Family Key Workers, who support a broad range of need, to the Thrive programme where assessments are taken regularly and a programme of 1:1 support may be put in place.
-Mentoring may also be provided for older children.
+For emotional and mental health difficulties we have a variety of support available from Family Key Workers who support a broad range of need, to the Thrive programme where assessments are taken regularly and a programme of 1:1 support may be put in place.
+There are currently three trained Thrive Practitioners in school.
+We also look into using Play Therapy where possible and appropriate for some of our children.

 At Chantry we know that a number of factors can impact on children's wellbeing and lead to challenging behaviour at different times.
 This may be changes in circumstances at home, loss and bereavement or traumatic incidents.
 We work hard to support our children who find the school environment difficult and adopt a flexible whole school approach to enable them to develop and work towards reaching their full potential.